AdobeDocs/audience-manager.en/help/using/reference/tls-support.md

 # TLS 1.0 Deprecation{#tls-deprecation}

 Transport Layer Security (TLS) is a cryptographic protocol used to establish a secure communications channel between two systems.
 It is used to authenticate one or both systems, and protect the confidentiality and integrity of information that passes between systems.
-In May 2018, there are three versions of the TLS protocol in use: TLS 1.0, 1.1, and 1.2.
+In May 2018, there were three versions of the TLS protocol in use: TLS 1.0, 1.1, and 1.2.

 In March 2019, [!DNL Adobe] has ended support for the [!DNL TLS 1.0] protocol.
 Adobe Audience Manager functionality does not work for your end users who use browsers which only support [!DNL TLS 1.0].

 In March 2020, [!DNL Adobe] will end support for the [!DNL TLS 1.1] protocol.
 Adobe Audience Manager functionality will stop working for your end users who use browsers which only support [!DNL TLS 1.1].

-In fact, we recommend the use of [!DNL TLS 1.2], which is, at the time of writing, the latest version of the protocol.
+We highly recommend the use of [!DNL TLS 1.2], which is, at the time of writing, the latest version of the protocol.
 All modern browsers use [!DNL TLS 1.2].
 We have collected for you a list of browsers,versions, and their [!DNL TLS] support.
 For more information, visit [this Wikipedia link](https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers).

 <table id="table_C273E20039074BB7B6CFB1B877A086B8">
  <thead>